 - The cancer is resistant to standard chemotherapy

-- Surgery is only possible for a minority of patients
+- Surgery is only possible for a minority of people with the disease

 - The patient population skews older with more comorbidities